-SUBSTANCE (UNITS) YEAR SAMPLED MCLG MCL AMOUNT DETECTED RANGE LOW - HIGH VIOLATION TYPICAL SOURCE Barium (ppm) 2020 2 2 0.31 ND-0.31 No Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits.
+Regulated Substances: BRME (6153600) SUBSTANCE (UNITS) YEAR SAMPLED MCLG MCL AMOUNT DETECTED RANGE LOW- HIGH VIOLATION TYPICAL SOURCE Barium (ppm) 2020 2 2 0.31 ND-0.31 No Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits.
 Metals testing is conducted every 3 years in accordance with the Virginia Waterworks Regulations.
-Nitrate [as Nitrogen] (ppm) 2020 10 10 0.97 ND-0.97 No Runoff of fertilizers; leaching of septic tanks or sewage; erosion of natural deposits.
-Combined Radium 2014 0 5 0.565 ND- 0.565 No Erosion of natural deposits.
+Nitrate [as Nitrogen] (ppm) 2021 10 10 0.95 ND-0.95 No Runoff of fertilizers; leaching of septic tanks or sewage; erosion of natural deposits.
+Substance (Units) YEAR SAMPLED MCLG MCL AMOUNT DETECTED Range Low- High VIOLATION Typical Source Combined Radium (pCi/L) 2014 0 5 0.565 ND - 0.565 NO Erosion of natural deposits.
 Testing for radiological substances, such as Alpha Emitters and Beta Photon Emitters, is conducted every 9 years in accordance with the Virginia Waterworks Regulations.
 SUBSTANCE (UNITS) YEAR SAMPLED MCLG AL 90TH PERCENTILE RESULT SITES ABOVE AL VIOLATION TYPICAL SOURCE Copper (ppm) 2020 1.3 1.3 0.71 0 No Corrosion of household plumbing.
 Lead (ppb) 2020 0 15 2.4 0 No Corrosion of household plumbing.
 Lead and copper testing is conducted every 3 years in accordance with the Virginia Waterworks Regulations.

-Microbiological Testing: No E. coli was detected in the water system during calendar year 2020.

-UNREGULATED SUBSTANCES: BRME (6153050)

-SUBSTANCE (UNITS) MCLG MCL AVERAGE MINIMUM MAXIMUM VIOLATION TYPICAL SOURCE Sodium (ppm) N/A N/A 8.40 ND 37.5 No Runoff of road deicing chemicals; erosion of natural deposits.
+Unregulated Substances: BRME (6153050) SUBSTANCE YEAR MCLG MCL AVERAGE RANGE TYPICAL SOURCE (UNITS) SAMPLED IVICLG WICL AVENAGE LOW-HIGH VIOLATION TTFICAL SOURCE Sodium (ppm) 2020 N/A NA 8.40 ND-37.5 No Runoff of road deicing chemicals; erosion of natural deposits.
+Microbiological Testing: No E. coli was detected in the water system during calendar year 2021..
+All abbreviations defined in the Glossary on Page 10.

 GLOSSARY

 90th Percentile Result

 Result from a set of lead and copper samples that is used to determine if the water system will be required to implement additional actions.
 Action is only required should the 90th Percentile sample be higher than the Action Level listed for either copper or lead.

 Action Level (AL)

 The concentration of a contaminant that, if exceeded, triggers treatment or other requirements by the water supplier.

 Maximum Contaminant Level Goal (MCLG)

 The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 Maximum Contaminant Level (MCL)

 The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 ND

 Not detected at testing limit.

-Picocuries Per Liter (pCi/L)

-Measurement of radioactivity.
+Picocuries Per Liter (pCi/L) Measurement of radioactivity.

-Parts Per Billion (ppb)

-One part substance per billion parts of water (or micrograms per liter).

-Parts Per Million (ppm)

-One part substance per million parts of water (or milligrams per liter).

-WATER TREATMENT PROCESS

-PWCSA helps control pipe corrosion by adding sodium hydroxide to the wells in your water system in order to increase pH levels in the water supply.
+Parts Per Billion (ppb) One part substance per billion parts of water (or micrograms per liter).
+Parts Per Million (ppm) One part substance per million parts of water (or milligrams per liter).
+WATER TREATMENT PROCESS Service Authority helps control pipe corrosion by adding sodium hydroxide to the wells in your water system in order to increase pH levels in the water supply.
 This helps reduce the potential for metals to leach from pipes into the water distribution system and home plumbing.